 Pursuant to the Deerfield Facility Agreement, we may not enter into specified transactions, including any joint venture, partnership or any other profit-sharing arrangement, without the prior approval of Deerfield.
 Deerfield's interests may not always coincide with our corporate interests or the interests of our other stockholders, and Deerfield may act in a manner with which you may not agree or that may not be in the best interests of our other stockholders.
 If Deerfield does not approve our entry into specified transactions, it could significantly delay or inhibit the commercialization of our product candidates.
-For instance, Deerfield consented to our entry into the License Agreement, but we cannot guarantee that Deerfield will consent to any future collaboration agreement for commercialization of APADAZ outside of the United States or for the development or commercialization of any of our product candidates.
+For instance, Deerfield consented to our entry into the APADAZ License Agreement and KP415/484 License Agreement, but we cannot guarantee that Deerfield will consent to any future collaboration agreement for commercialization of APADAZ outside of the United States or for the development or commercialization of any of our other product candidates.